We have a good selection of premium engineered timber flooring for all homes.

 Mechanical sanding is only recommended if the timber layer is at least 4mm thick and the floor is glued down.

-What are the advantages of Engineered Timber flooring?
+What are the advantages of engineered timber flooring?

-What are the disadvantages of this kind of flooring?
+What are the disadvantages of hardwood timber?

 Depending on the level of water-resistance, pet accidents, leaks or spillages can cause swelling, buckling, or peaking.
 This means that wet mopping is not an option.
-Replacing a damaged plank is tricky and may stand out once repaired.
+Replacing a damaged plank is tricky and may stand out.

-In what areas of my home can it be installed?
+In what areas can it be installed?

 How long will it last?

-Ultimately, abrasive wear, water-damage from excessive exposure to moisture and change of colour will affect appearance.
+Ultimately, abrasive wear, excessive exposure to moisture, and change of colour will affect appearance.
 Window coverings or awnings, sanding, and recoating can alleviate some of these issues.

-What if I damage my New floor?
+What if I damage my new floor?

-As a general guide 12mm Aussies and Oaks start around $60 – $70/sqm, Omniflor is low $70s and then there are a wide range from mid $70s right past $100.
+Generally, 12mm Aussies and Oaks start around $60 – $70/sqm, Omniflor in the low $70s then there is a wide range from the mid $70s up past $100.